Roshan1130/Wilmington-University/Final_sprint.md

 #  Lesson learned:

-The Markdown language can be complex and have amazing features.
+The Markdown language can be complex and can have amazing features.

+We ran into a problem while trying to use GIF image as background.
+So, we tackled it by using .png, or .jpg images.